mariamisa/react-course/README.md

  * contain render method that display elements and constructor and super method that call the constructor method ,that allow us to access ``` this.state ``` inside Component

  * ``` state ``` similar to js object , to change it use ``` this.setState ``` ,we cant change it directory (because react Unidirectional)

+#### children
+anything that you bass between the open and closed tag. example ``` make layout for page that contain the generic layout(header and footer) ,then call the layout and pass children(dynamic data)